“Everyone’s got a past. But the past does not equal the future – unless you live there.”

 Nelson Mandela had once said “Holding on to anger is like drinking poison and expecting the other person to die.“

 As this quote suggests, by holding on to anger, resentment, and grudges we have for situations or those who had wronged us, we’re actually causing more harm to ourselves than the person we wish to seek revenge on.

-The reason why it is so difficult for some of us to forgive others is because we mistakenly equate forgiveness to saying “what you did is OK” when in fact forgiveness is more aligned to “I don’t agree with what you’ve done, but I’m willing to let it go.“
+The reason why we may find it so difficult to forgive others is because we mistakenly equate forgiveness to saying “what you did is OK” when in fact forgiveness is more aligned to “I don’t agree with what you’ve done, but I’m willing to let it go.“

-It’s crucial to remember that forgiving others is not the same as creating justifications for the harmful actions others have done to you.
+It’s crucial to remember that forgiving others is not the same as creating justifications for the harmful actions they’ve done to you.

 More than anything, forgiveness is a gift you give to yourself as it’s a vital part of the healing process.

 Remember that you don’t forgive someone so they can feel better.
 You forgive someone so YOU can feel better.

 Last not but least, in order to truly make peace with the past, we must learn to wholeheartedly forgive ourselves.

 Understand that taking responsibility for our past does not mean that we should dwell on our mistakes and eternally beat ourselves up over it.
 After all, there is nothing we can do now to change whatever has happened in the past.

 No matter how catastrophic, painful, and shameful our past may seem, we can always make the conscious decision to find valuable life lessons to be learned from it and create ourselves a better and brighter future.